A Free E-Newsletter for Friends of Japan & Teachers of Japanese

 This workshop will offer effective ways for Japanese language instructors to teach Japanese phonetics.
 Researchers have made significant advances in developing effective methods of teaching Japanese phonetics, and new, online learning tools are also available.
 The workshop will teach about these new methods and tools and help instructors achieve the results they want to see in their classrooms by engaging their students in phonetics early on in their language education.

-Test results for those who took the December 2014 test in the US were sent out by the end of February so you should be receiving them by the middle of March.
+Hard copies of the test results for those who took the December 2014 test in the USwere sent out by the end of February so you should be receiving it by the middle of March.
 Online results will be available until Monday, March 30, 2015 (US Time).
 The next test in the United States will on December 6, 2015, and additional information will be available on the AATJ website in June/July.

 In February, the Modern Language Association (MLA) published a report titled “Enrollments in Languages Other Than English in United States Institutions of Higher Education, Fall 2013.”
 This report, published about every four years, researches the number of enrollments in world language courses in American colleges and universities.
 The survey resembles a census in that MLA attempts to survey every single college or university which offers world language courses in the United States.
 This year MLA surveyed 2,435 schools.